isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank Vincent Levigneron from AFNIC for bringing this vulnerability to our attention. :gl:`#3158`

+- When chasing DS records, a timed out or artificially delayed fetch could cause ``named`` to crash while resuming a DS lookup.
+  (CVE-2022-0667) :gl:`#3129`

 Known Issues
 ~~~~~~~~~~~~